eh-am/csc309-digitaleducators/README.md

 We are going to use [Yeoman generator](http://timothymartin.azurewebsites.net/yeoman-mean-generator/), as it provides a lot of stuff we are going to use.

-To run this project, first install yo, grunt-cli, bower and generator-angular-fullstack:
+To run this project we will need to:
+- install globally: yo, grunt-cli, bower and generator-angular-fullstack
+	note: if you are under linux use "sudo" as you will need administrator privileges.
+- install locally: grunt
+- execute bower and npm install (read note below if you get error)
 ```
 $ npm install -g yo grunt-cli bower generator-angular-fullstack
+$ npm install grunt
+$ bower install
+$ npm install
 ```
+NOTE: if you are under linux and get "/usr/bin/end: No such file or directory" error when trying to run "bower install", execute the following:
+$ sudo ln -s /usr/bin/nodejs /usr/bin/node
+and try again.

 Start mongo daemon
 ```